volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ==================
 WIFI LED
 ==================
-In Station mode, fast flashing and after slow flashing while waiting for connection.
+In Station mode, fast flashing (20 times) and after slow flashing while waiting for connection (500ms with a 20 times time out - new in 24/12/2018).

-In Access Point Slow flashing and led of while waiting for connection.
+In Access Point Slow flashing (10 times) and led off while waiting for connection.

 Cause WiFi.softAPConfig function is a blocking function.
+This is wrong : test on 24/12/2018 softAP is non blocking !

+So if power led is on and WIFI Led is off it means that plugs wait for connection in AP mode.
+WRONG

+It rises a new problem : in this state it is not possible to use plugs even in simple  manual mode with push button.

+Possible solution : check push button at startup if a particular combination is pressed, plugs do not try to connect to wifi and mork in simple manual mode.

 ===========================
 Développement des page Web